 Submit your request.
 The Compute Engine team will respond to your request within 48 hours.

 Requesting access to Elastifile resources

 Launching Elastifile instances requires access to Elastifile-maintained Compute Engine images.
-To gain access to these images, create a service account for Elastifile instances and request access to Elastifile images for that service account and for your user account.
+You can launch Elastifile instances directly from Cloud Launcher through the GCP Console.
+Alternatively, you can gain access to these images by creating a service account for Elastifile instances and requesting access to Elastifile images for that service.

 Create a service account for Elastifile administration: